-Since January 2007, CRIRSCO has been associated with the International Council on Mining and Metals (ICMM), which shares similar objectives and also represents the international mining industry with regards to sustainable development.
-Initially CRIRSCO was a Task Force of that organisation and from October 2009 a Strategic Partner.
+CRIRSCO is a strategic partner of the International Council on Mining and Metals (ICMM), which shares similar objectives and also represents the international mining industry with regards to sustainable development.
 CRIRSCO acts at all times to uphold the principles of the ICMM (www.icmm.com).
 The ICMM provides financial and administrative support to CRIRSCO but has no direct control or influence over CRIRSCO activities other than those required to maintain the relationship, such as budgetary approvals and periodic reporting of progress on agreed projects.
 Both parties agree to promote the activities of the other where appropriate.